davejesch/wp-qore/wp-content/plugins/wp-qore/readme.txt

 == Description ==

 <a target="_blank" href="http://wpqore.com/">WP Qore</a>, a plugin that provides additional security, performance functionality, and developer tools that can be turned on or off at any time.

+WP Qore offers many powerful features such as Security Advisor, which is our malware and anti-virus scanner.
+Protection for your WordPress website.
+Backed by updated from Google's database of web misfits.
+Rest assured you're always up-to-date and secured.

+Another powerful feature WP QORE offers in Cache Assistance.
+Cache Assistance is the fastest, simpliest cache system for WordPress... peroid!
+Cache Assistance is the same as my WP-Cache.com plugin.
+So you if you have WP QORE activated, then you do-not need to have WP-CACHE.COM enabled or any other cache plugin.

 WP Qore, first debut in the WordPress.org plugin repository is v1.1.4 and previous versions are maintained on <a target="_blank" href="https://github.com/icryptic/wp-qore/">Github</a>.

 Available Options: (toggle on/off)
 * customize login page
 * hide login page
 * security advisor